BikLab/MARS8180-EnvDataSci/Week9b-QC-taxonomic-classification.md

 ## Taxonomic Profiling of Metagenomic Data

-There are several tools you can use to assign taxonomy to short metagenomic reads, inlcuding KRAKEN, METPHLAN, and CENETRIFUGE.
-Today, we will use METAPHLAN4 to assign taxonomy to the nematode microbiome.
+There are several tools you can use to assign taxonomy to short metagenomic reads, inlcuding [Kracken/Bracken](https://ccb.jhu.edu/software/bracken/), MetaPhlAn, [mOTUs2](https://www.nature.com/articles/s41467-019-08844-4), and [Centrifuge](https://ccb.jhu.edu/software/centrifuge/).
+Today, we will use MetaPhlAn4 to assign taxonomy to the nematode microbiome.

 Description of MetaPhlAn from the Huttenhower Lab website (go here for user manual, tutorials, help forums, etc.): https://huttenhower.sph.harvard.edu/metaphlan/